In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 “When heard this news this morning, I could not believe they did it,” he said.
 “When I woke up, I cried.”

-The roundup of NLD figures, which according to party spokesman Myo Nyunt happened at gunpoint, brought days of political tensions to a head just hours before the newly elected parliament was scheduled to sit.
+The roundup of NLD figures, which party spokesman Myo Nyunt said happened at gunpoint, brought days of tensions to a head just hours before the newly elected parliament was scheduled to sit.

 The party won November elections in a landslide, capturing 396 out of 476 seats in the country’s second democratic vote since the end of direct military rule.
 The military’s proxy party, the Union Solidarity and Development Party, won only 33 seats.

-The military and its proxy party have since been alleging widespread voter fraud, but were largely ignored by the election commission, which dismissed the claims as baseless.
+The military and its proxy have since been alleging voter fraud, claims the election commission dismissed as baseless.
 The military said in a broadcast that the politicians were detained “in response to alleged fraud.”

-Regardless of the vote, the military, known as the Tatmadaw, was still guaranteed control of key ministries and a quarter of seats in parliament under the junta-drafted constitution.
-But the military was enraged that Suu Kyi remained singularly beloved by voters despite her government’s shortcomings, including a battered economy and the raging pandemic, Myanmar experts said.
+Regardless of the vote, the military, known as the Tatmadaw, was still guaranteed control of key ministries and a quarter of parliamentary seats under the junta-drafted constitution.
+But the army was enraged that Suu Kyi remained beloved by voters despite her government’s shortcomings, including a battered economy and the raging pandemic, Myanmar experts said.

-There is a “disdain that the constitutional legal system the military established was working so well for their nemesis Suu Kyi: the landslide election was a clear rebuke to them coming back to power,” said David Mathieson, an independent analyst.
-“So, when you're unpopular and increasingly irrelevant, you scupper the apparently sweet deal you have for your institution.”
+The military created a system that “worked so well for their nemesis, Suu Kyi,” said David Mathieson, an independent analyst.
+“So, when you’re unpopular and increasingly irrelevant, you scupper the apparently sweet deal you have for your institution.”

 Eyes on the commander in chief